Donald Attig: 2009 benchmark records

-Attig is reported to have completed the River Erne Navigation single‑handed in an engineless liveaboard boat on the same boat that was used in 2007 and 2008.
+Attig is reported to have completed the River Erne Navigation single‑handedly in an engineless liveaboard boat on the same boat that was used both in 2007 and 2008.
 Travel guidance notes that Upper Lough Erne can be shallow and complex to navigate, while Lower Lough Erne is wider and deep, with open‑sea‑scale conditions in wind.

 This attempt began at Belturbet, County Cavan, on 6 August 2009 at 6:30 p.m.
 The effort concluded on 30 August 2009 at 7:45 p.m. at the public dock in Belleek, County Fermanagh.